Japan Rugby Football Union

-Japan Rugby Football Union established.
-The JRFU resulted from a merger between the Kanto Rugby Football Union (launched in 1924) and the Seibu Rugby Football Union (established in 1925), the two entities running the game in eastern and western Japan.
+The Japan Rugby Football Union (JRFU) established in 1926.
+The JRFU, the national governing body of rugby, resulted from a merger between the Kanto Rugby Football Union (established in 1924) and the Seibu Rugby Football Union (established in 1925), the two entities running the game in eastern and western Japan respectively.

-JRFU becomes the football division of Dai-Nippon Sports Association (now the Japan Sports Association).
+In 1942 during wartime, the JRFU was placed as the Rugby Football Division of the Dai-Nippon Sports Association (now known as the Japan Sports Association).

 First NHK Cup match played (predecessor of All-Japan Rugby Football Championship).

 Next year in 1962, Prince Chichibu Memorial Rugby Stadium was transferred to the National Stadium.